Many students get excited when they hear about the option of taking an exam in an online format.

 Some Cons of Online Proctored Testing

 Note-taking – Unlike candidates who sit for an exam at a test center, online test-takers are not permitted to take notes.
 There’s an online notepad, but taking notes other than there is not allowed.
-This may well be a drawback for candidates that find it a lot easier to work out solutions to problems if they can sketch it out on a physical scratchpad rather than doing so on-screen or visualizing it all in their heads.
+This may well be a drawback for candidates who find it a lot easier to work out solutions to problems if they can sketch it out on a physical scratchpad rather than doing so on-screen or visualizing it all in their heads.
 Check here to learn more about how to use a whiteboard on the GED online test.

 Restrictions – When it comes to freedom of movement or stretching, online proctored exams are far more restrictive.
 To make sure online exams are done correctly, students are usually not allowed to leave the immediate vicinity of their computers, regardless of the location.
 If these restrictions cause any discomfort for students, they may be far better off if they’ll sit for their exams at a physical testing center.